 Final Project: Vascugenix Business Plan: Bringing a Medical Device to Market

-What’s Next: “I just completed my international master’s program, graduating with three diplomas from three European universities.
-I have accepted a position as a business development specialist with POLITICO.”
+Where I Am Now: “I completed my international master’s program, graduating with three diplomas from three European universities.
+After working as a business development specialist with POLITICO, I have taken a position as a product manager with AgencyIQ.”

 “The Donaghey Scholars Honors Program acted as a solid foundation to catapult myself into any path of my choosing.
 It was an environment of positive encouragement for me curated by the directors, Dr. Hawkins and Dr. Scott, administrative assistants, and fellow Scholars, and continues to be.
 This propelled me to study abroad three times, conduct independent research, compete in national and international business competitions, join a social science-oriented debate team, represent the university at national conferences, and complete relevant internships.
 The Scholars program allowed me to challenge myself and develop a well-rounded portfolio simultaneously.
 As a result, I was accepted into my dream international Master’s program in Scotland, Spain, and Germany and received full funding from the European Union.
 Future Donaghey Scholars are getting much more than an amazing financial package, study abroad opportunities, interdisciplinary curriculum, and endless opportunities; they are getting a whole community of people that genuinely care about their overall well-being, not just their professional accomplishments.”